 This Vietnamese Pork Rib Soup with Potatoes and Carrots (Canh Suon Khoai Tay Ca Rot) is in the daily meal rotation of many Vietnamese families.
 Made with easy to find and affordable ingredients, this soup is so comforting and filling.

-Most families in Vietnam don’t have a heater so you can imagine how a steamy bowl of soup can make a meal much more fulfilling and heartwarming.
+Most families in Vietnam don’t have a heater so you can imagine how a steamy bowl of soup can make a meal much more filling and heartwarming.
 This pork rib soup with potatoes and carrots features tender pork ribs, potatoes, carrots with a clear and savory broth.

 To make Vietnamese pork rib soup with potatoes and carrots (“canh suon khoai tay ca rot”), you just need pork spare ribs, potatoes, carrots, lots of cilantro and some basic pantry ingredients.
 You can ask the butcher to cut the spare ribs into bite-sized pieces for you.